...

 • Online activity tracking: With enough resources, someone could track online activity linked to an IP address.

 So, what exactly can someone do with your IP address, and why should you care?
 In this article, we’ll answer the question What Can Someone Do With Your IP Address, explore five potential risks that come with having it exposed, and explain how you can protect yourself.
+Sometimes an IP puller can be used so for a good and important decision it is important for us to understand what to do if an IP puller is used on you.

 1. Tracking Your Location With Your IP Address: A More Invasive Form of Targeting